Compress video for email

 Drop a video here

-or click below to choose a file.
-Nothing leaves your computer.
+…or click to choose a file.

 Why your video is too big